Guest Post by Willis Eschenbach

 What this method doesn’t show is either the detailed spatial pattern or the area-weighted global average response of the CRE to increasing temperature.
 For this I use a second method.

 The second method looks only at the average values of the gridcells in the area immediately around each gridcell.
 Consider a gridcell in the ocean as an example.
 Nearby gridcells to the north, south, east, and west of that chosen gridcell will have different long-time average values for temperature and CRE.
 So we can determine the long-term effect by looking at the local relationship between average temperature and average CRE.
 For each gridcell, I have used a box that is 9° latitude by 9° longitude, centered on the chosen gridcell.
 This gives me 81 temperature values and a corresponding 81 CRE values.
 I do a linear regression of the 81 CRE values as a function of the 81 temperature values.
-The resulting slope shows the change in CRE corresponding to a 1° change in temperature.
+The resulting slope shows the change in CRE corresponding to a 1° change in temperature in the central cell of the range.
 I’ve analyzed the land and the ocean separately, to avoid mixing different regimes.
 However, this seems to make little difference.
 The result is shown in the following Pacific- and Atlantic-centered graphics.

 Fig. 6.
 Changes in surface cloud radiative effect per 1°C change in surface warming.
 The lower panel is the same as the upper but with an Atlantic-centered view.
 All values used in the calculation are the average of the full 22 years of the CERES record.